-The strength of CTCF-DNA binding correlates with the probability of a given site to be inside cis-regulatory elements and domain boundaries.
-Another potential hypothesis is that the small NRL near CTCF could be because CTCF sites are in active regions (promoters, enhancers, etc.) which have a smaller NRL in comparison with genome-average based on previous studies (25,26).
+The strength of CTCF-DNA binding correlates with the probability of a given site to be inside cis-regulatory elements and domain boundaries

+Another potential hypothesis is that the small NRL near CTCF could be because CTCF sites are in active regions (promoters, enhancers, etc.) which have a smaller NRL in comparison to genome-average based on previous studies (27,28).
 Our analysis performed here demonstrated that there is a positive correlation between the strength of CTCF binding and the probability that it is inside a promoter region (Figure 3C).
-We also used recently published coordinates of topologically associated domains (TADs) and promoter-enhancer loops in ESCs (42) and showed that there is a correlation between the strength of CTCF binding and the probability that it forms a boundary of TADs and even higher correlation for the boundaries of loops (Figure 3C).
-Furthermore, NRL near CTCF sites was smaller if these sites were inside borders of loops or TADs, while the NRL value went up if all known regulatory regions were excluded (Figure 3D).
+We also used recently published coordinates of topologically associated domains (TADs) and promoter-enhancer loops in ESCs (43) and showed that there is a correlation between the strength of CTCF binding and the probability that it forms a boundary of TADs and even higher correlation for the boundaries of loops (Figure

+3C).
+Furthermore, the NRL near CTCF sites was smaller if these sites were inside borders of loops or TADs, while the NRL value went up if all known regulatory regions were excluded (Figure 3D).

-Remodeller-specific effects on NRL near CTCF.
+Remodeller-specific effects on NRL near CTCF

 Active nucleosome positioning is determined by chromatin remodellers, but the rules of action of individual remodellers are not well defined.
-In order to clarify remodeller effects on NRL decrease near CTCF we processed all available remodeller ChIP-seq datasets in ESCs and plotted the percentage of CTCF sites overlapping with remodeller ChIP-seq peaks (Figure 4A).
+In order to clarify remodeller effects on NRL decrease near CTCF, we processed all available remodeller ChIP-seq datasets in ESCs and plotted the percentage of CTCF sites overlapping with remodeller ChIP-seq peaks (Figure 4A).
 This analysis showed that the stronger CTCF binds the higher the probability that a given CTCF binding site overlaps with remodellers.
-Particularly large percentage of CTCF sites overlaps with peaks of remodellers Chd4, EP400, Chd8 and BRG1.
-Next we set to derive systematic rules of remodeller effects on NRL near CTCF (Figure 4B).
-By comparing NRLs near CTCF sites overlapping and non-overlapping with each remodeller, we learned that Brg1 has no detectable effect (based on two independent Brg1 datasets), and Snf2h having the strongest effect.
-The effect of other remodellers is increasing in the order BRG1 \leq Chd4 < Chd6 < Chd1 \leq Chd2 \leq EP400 \leq Chd8 < Snf2h (Figure 4B).
+Particularly large percentage of CTCF sites overlaps with peaks of remodellers Chd4, EP400, Chd8 and BRG1, with Chd4 being the top CTCF-related remodeller.
+We have also performed similar analysis for three different TFs: CTCFL, Oct4 and c-Jun (Supplementary Figure S8).
+CTCFL (also known as BORIS), shares a number of sites with CTCF, and unsurprisingly BORIS and CTCF have similar preferences for remodellers.
+On the other hand, Oct4, which is highly expressed in ESCs, showed a qualitatively similar effect of increasing co-binding with remodellers as its DNA sequencedetermined binding strength increases, but the top Oct4associated remodeller was BRG1 rather than Chd4.
+As a